 .ibd files, but you can still

 access tables that exist in the shared tablespace.
 If you start

 the server without this option, new tables are created in the

-shared tablespace, but you can still access any tables that were
+shared tablespace, but you can still access tables created in

-because it puts its internal data dictionary and undo logs
+store its internal data dictionary and undo logs.
+The

 InnoDB to operate.

 .ibd file and the associated

 table from one database to another, use a